Satoru-Shibata-JPN/Kaggle/README.md

     - Methodology
       - I read and referred to posted code by Kaggle Grandmaster.
     - Results
-      - Code: 11 Points
+      - Code: 11 Points.
     - Consideration
       - I could gain experiences in implementing LightGBM with Optuna on GPU.
     - Conclusion
-      - Code Bronze Medal
+      - Code Bronze Medal.
 1. [LightGBM with the Inference and Empirical Analysis](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_LightGBM_with_the_Inference_and_Empirical_Analysis.ipynb)
     - Lead sentences
       - In the first scored submission code, AUC = 0.76.